History Curriculum Intent

 The children deepen their understanding of History through learning key facts (substantive knowledge) They develop their expertise as historians by expanding their knowledge of how historians investigate the past, and how they construct historical claims, arguments and accounts, using historical enquiry to critically consider the status of historical claims (disciplinary knowledge).

 The knowledge and skills that the children develop are progressive from EYFS to Year 6 and reflect the local context, allowing children to place historical events from their locality in context but also providing them with a window into other time periods and historical events.
-They learn about significant local figures from history as well as celebrating diverse figures from other cultures.
+They learn about significant local figures from history as well as celebrating diverse figures from other time periods and cultures.
+We ensure that when choosing historical figures, male and female figures are both represented and discussed.
 When selecting the content of the curriculum, teachers have taken into account what the children need based on their prior knowledge and experiences.

 To ensure that this progression is embedded, we use 'Big Ideas' as 'golden threads'.